Repayment plan: The Greek government debt-crisis

-The collapse of the Greek national economy following the Global Financial Crisis of 2007-08 resulted in political instability, social exclusion and economic 'brain-drain' in Greece.
+The collapse of the Greek national economy after the 2008 financial crisis, resulted in political instability, social exclusion and economic 'brain-drain' in Greece.
 Government policy and reform spanned 12 rounds of tax increases, spending cuts and a number of bailout loans by the International Monetary Fund and the Eurogroup in the years 2010, 2012 and 2015.
 It became the first developed country to fail to repay an IMF loan on time, following a delay of 20 days in late June 2015.
 National governmental debt approached €323bn by July 2015, below the OECD average, and since 2009, the debt had grown €18bn, from €300bn to €318bn (a 6% increase overall).
 Months prior to the implementation of the Second Economic Adjustment Programme, leaders of Eurozone agreed to extend loan repayment periods from 7 years to a minimum of 15 years and to reduce interest rates to 3.5%.
 These changes succeeded a reduction in Greek primary deficit from €25bn in 2009 to €5bn in 2011.
 However, conditions of the recession had worsened despite the austerity measured implemented at the time, leading to a 7.1% fall in national GDP and a rise in unemployment from 7.5% in late 2008 to 19.9% in November 2011.

-The Third Economic Adjustment Programme implemented from July 2015 to August 2018 was the last of the consolidated austerity programmes implemented by Greece in the attempt to recover from the effects of the Global Financial Crisis.
-An €86bn loan would be provided to Greece over the three-year period and assist in a final restructure of the Greek economy.
+The Third Economic Adjustment Programme implemented from July 2015 to August 2018 was the last of the consolidated austerity programmes implemented by Greece in the attempt to recover from the 2008 financial crisis.
+An €86 billion loan was provided to Greece over the three-year period and assisted in a final restructure of the Greek economy.
 It is not considered the last of the 'bailout programs' offered to Greece as the nation continues to receive loans from external creditors such as the IMF and continental banks including the European Investment Bank, Eurogroup and European Central Bank.

 Following the election of right-wing political parties in the regional and Euroelections during May 2019, Greek stocks rose by approximately 9.10%.
 This coincided with greater investor confidence in the Greek economy, which showed positive signs of recovering economic growth and a reduction in national debt.
 In the same period, Greece intended to repay €3.9bn to the International Monetary Fund earlier than originally agreed upon, however this action has been met with negative criticism by critics and creditors, who cite increased fiscal concerns and new potential sanctions as a result of the election result.
-The European Stability Mechanism's Board of Directors have praised Greece's ability to meet recent repayment deadlines, claiming that Greece's continuation of economic reforms set by the International Monetary Fund will "boost Greece’s growth potential" in the long term but there will be a persistent push for Greece's repayment of all its loans.
+The European Stability Mechanism's Board of Directors have praised Greece's ability to meet recent repayment deadlines, claiming that Greece's continuation of economic reforms set by the International Monetary Fund will "boost Greece's growth potential" in the long term but there will be a persistent push for Greece's repayment of all its loans.